dull-bird/pdf_toc/readme.md

 ## Introduction

-We often find some PDF files do not have a table of content (TOC), which makes it inconvenient for us to read the file, especially for books.
+We often find some PDF files do not have a table of contents (TOC), which makes it inconvenient for us to read the file, especially for books.
 I build this tool to help you to generate one TOC.
 To do this, you need:

 1. a PDF file.
 2. a TOC file (.txt), containing the TOC information in such a format: